 One area to consider is “the window of tolerance”.
 This means working out the maximum and minimum length of time you can comfortably do a certain activity for and establishing your baseline for different activities.

-To establish a baseline, you may find it helpful to record how long you can comfortably do a particular activity for, and do this on a few different occasions (including days when your pain is better and worse) to give you a realistic guide for this.
+To establish a baseline, you may find it helpful to record how long you can comfortably do a particular activity for.
+Do this on a few different occasions (including days when your pain is better and worse) to give yourself a realistic guide for this.
 You can then work out the average amount of time you can do a particular activity for without causing a flare up of pain.
 Try to then keep within this time frame when doing that activity.
 This helps you to establish a baseline to work from and build on (also known as your “window of tolerance”) It may be helpful to start off at a level which feels easy, so perhaps reduce the time frame you have calculated a little at the beginning.

 As this starts to feel more manageable you can gradually increase the amount of time you do this activity for.
 The aim is to gradually increase your activity levels in a manageable way.